bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 // We pass an `Entry` type record to the component,
 // to output the amount of spending or income: const Record = ({ record }: RecordProps) => {
-  // But internally we have to filter this data.
+  // But internally, we have to filter this data.
   // If the record is a comment, the render has to be skipped,
   // because comments don't contain amounts: if (record.type === "Comment") return null;

   const sign = isIncome(record) ? "+" : "–";

-  // And here we also have to tell the compiler,
+  // And here, we also have to tell the compiler,
   // that `amount` is “definitely there, we checked!” return `${sign} ${record.amount!}`;
 };
 ```

-The comment render in this component doesn't really fit.
+The comment rendering in this component doesn't really fit.
 To fix this problem, we first need to understand what we know about the domain:

 - Can there only be comments, or can other text messages appear?
 - Can there be new record types that have the `amount` field?